Our next FM Fundraising Drive begins December 28, 2022.

 If you still can't hear anything or the stream is buffering repeatedly, contact us via the KQED Live Stream Problem Report form.

 How do I access Pledge-Free Stream over my mobile device or smartphone?

 If you've already received your access link for Pledge-Free Stream, open the email from your mobile device and click on the access link.
 You'll be taken directly to Pledge-Free Stream where you just click on the "play" button and start listening pledge-free!

-If you haven't donated for Pledge-Free Stream yet, just point your mobile browser to KQED.org/donate and become a Sustaining member at any level, or make an all-at-once contribution of $60.
+If you haven't donated for Pledge-Free Stream yet, just point your mobile browser to KQED.org/donate and become a Sustaining member at any level, or make a one-time contribution of $60.
 After you submit your contribution you will immediately receive an email with a link that grants you immediate access to Pledge Free Stream.

 Special information for iPhone/iPad Users:

 If you are using an iPhone and you are using the Pledge-Free Stream link but are still hearing pledge breaks:

 - Make sure you don't have "private browsing" turned on.